pharo-graphics/RoassalExporters/README.md

 c videoExporter
 	duration: 2 seconds;
 	transparent;
-	fileName: 'Roassal3Demo';
+	fileName: 'RoassalDemo';
 	export
-"result will be Roassal3Demo.mov"
+"result will be RoassalDemo.mov"
 ```

 Windows users can not use the video exporter, because it depends on OSSubProcess and that project does not run well in windows, let us know if this is important to you to work on that.